ignadv1986/Comprehensive-NGS-Technical-Manual/04_Epigenomics/05_ATAC-seq_analysis.md

 **Note:** The manual consensus building described above (using bedtools) is essential for custom pipelines or counting with standalone tools like [featureCounts](https://subread.sourceforge.net/featureCounts.html).
 However, if the downstream analysis is to be performed using the R package [DiffBind](https://bioconductor.org/packages/release/bioc/html/DiffBind.html), this manual intersection and merging is unnecessary.
 DiffBind automates the consensus peak generation internally when provided with a sample sheet of individual BAM and narrowPeak files.

-### Using featureCounts to count reads on consensus peaks
+### Read Counting

 The standard tool used to count reads after the consensus peak BED file generation is the feature of the RSubRead package [featureCounts](https://subread.sourceforge.net/featureCounts.html).
-While bedtools could do theoretically manage this, featureCounts is specifically optimized for high-performance counting.
+While bedtools could theoretically manage this, featureCounts is specifically optimized for high-performance counting.
 It is strand-aware, handles paired-end data natively, and produces a clean summary of how many reads were successfully assigned to peaks versus how many are just background. featureCounts takes the filtered, indexed BAM files and the master consensus peak set, and it counts reads on each peak for each sample.
 Then it returns a **count matrix**, a tab-delimited file with different metrics:

 <div align="center">